Gluten Free Vanilla Custard Magic Cake – 1 Batter, 3 Layers

 This post may contain affiliate links, please see our privacy policy for details

-This gluten-free vanilla dessert has three distinct layers that magically form during baking from a single batter.
+This gluten-free vanilla dessert magically separates into three distinct layers from a single batter during baking:

 overview of 9 cake squares dusted with powdered sugar